 The award of which I am most proud: The Weizmann Summer Institute Scholarship

-"The scholarship allowed me to work in a lab in Israel with students from Europe and the U.S. and experience the challenges and opportunities of science research in a
+"The scholarship allowed me to work in a lab in Israel with students from Europe and the U.S. and experience the challenges and opportunities of science research in a multi-cultural and multi-disciplinary environment."

 Most Interesting Experience at Western: Leading a research team during a virtual internship with the Rare Genomic Institute